Betty Francis

 Born in Maquoketa, Iowa, the stocky Betty Francis played during the last six seasons of the All-American Girls Professional Baseball League.

-Basically, Francis was a patient contact hitter with surprising extra base power, compiling a solid 2.73 walk-to-strikeout ratio while connecting 50 of her 331 career hits for extra bases.
-She also provided strong defense in both outfield corners, showing wide range and a good throwing arm.
+Francis was a contact hitter with extra base power, compiling a 2.73 walk-to-strikeout ratio while connecting 50 of her 331 career hits for extra bases.
+She also provided defense in both outfield corners.

 Francis first played for the Chicago Colleens rookie development team in 1949.
 She was promoted to the Muskegon Lassies late in the season, and stayed with the franchise when it was renamed the Kalamazoo Lassies.